-- 17. Plaintiff Dorsey Daniel is a resident of Kentucky.
-From approximately the 1980s to 1990, Mr. Daniel sprayed Paraquat at a tobacco farm using both a tractor and hand sprayer. - 18.
-Mr. Daniel was exposed to Paraquat (1) when it was mixed, loaded, applied, and/or cleaned; (2) as a result of spray drift (the movement of herbicide spray droplets from the target area to an area where herbicide application was not intended, typically by wind); and/or (3) as a result of contact with sprayed plants and equipment covered in Paraquat.
-Paraquat came into contact with Mr. Daniel's skin and clothes.
-Mr. Daniel inhaled Paraquat.

-- 19. At all relevant times, it was reasonably foreseeable that when Paraquat was used in the intended or a reasonably foreseeable manner, users of Paraquat and persons nearby, such Mr. Daniel, would be exposed to it. - 20.
-At all relevant times, it was reasonably foreseeable that Paraquat could enter Mr. Daniel's body: (1) through absorption or penetration of the skin, mucous membranes, and other epithelial tissues (including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage were present); (2) through the olfactory bulb; (3) through respiration into the lungs; and (4) through ingestion into the digestive tract of small droplets swallowed after entering the mouth, nose, or conducting airways.
+- 19. At all relevant times, Plaintiff Douglas Nemeth was a farmer/agricultural worker who was exposed to Paraquat in the 1980 through the 2010 in Pennsylvania (1) when it was mixed, loaded, applied, and/or cleaned; (2) as a result of spray drift (the movement of herbicide spray droplets from the target area to an area where herbicide application was not intended, typically by wind); and/or (3) as a result of contact with sprayed plants. - 20.
+At all relevant times, it was reasonably foreseeable that when Paraquat was used in the intended or a reasonably foreseeable manner, users of Paraquat and persons nearby would be exposed to it. - 21.
+At all relevant times, it was reasonably foreseeable that Paraquat could enter the human body: (1) through absorption or penetration of the skin, mucous membranes, and other epithelial tissues (including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage were present); (2) through the olfactory bulb; (3) through respiration into the lungs; and (4) through ingestion into the digestive tract of small droplets swallowed after entering the mouth, nose, or conducting airways.